-Home-made tortillas ought to be refrigerated or frozen.
+Yes, you can freeze flour tortillas.
+It is one of the best ways to preserve it.
+Homemade flour tortillas can be refrigerated or frozen.
 They may keep well in the fridge for up to 10 days or in the freezer for up to 6 months.
-On the other hand, commercially processed flour tortillas will do just fine in a cool, dry place within their sell-by-date.
+Commercially processed flour tortillas will do just fine in a cool, dry place within their sell-by-date.
 Any leftover should be refrigerated or frozen at once.

 Can You Freeze Flour Tortillas

 Flour tortillas have fairly long shelf life even if stored in the pantry because of the salt and other additives.
 They may retain their quality better in room temperature than when refrigerated.

 Storing them in the fridge may, in fact, cause dryness and staling.
 There is likewise the risk of contamination when stacked with other perishable foods.